frenkowski/SCIMAI-Gym/README.md

 ## DRL Config

-To change the DRL algorithms’ parameters (such as the training episodes or the grace period for the ASHA scheduler), edit (and run) the sub-section:
+To change the DRL algorithms' parameters (such as the training episodes or the grace period for the ASHA scheduler), edit (and run) the sub-section:

 ```drl_config
 Parameters [Tune]